Relative Brauer groups of genus 1 curves: Applications

 \subsection{How big is the relative Brauer group?}

 The following result is a consequence of our results combined with the theorem of Lang and Neron \cite{LaNe}, and is known by the experts.

-\begin{Prop} Suppose that $X$ is a smooth projective variety defined over a field $k$ which is local or finitely generated over a prime field.
+\begin{Prop} Suppose that $X$ is a smooth projective variety defined over a field $k$ which is local or finitely generated over $\mbb Q$.
 Then $\Br(k(X)/k)$ is finite. \end{Prop} \begin{proof} In the case that $k$ is local this is immediate from \cite[Theorem~1]{Roq:FF}.
-If $k$ is finitely generated over its prime field, one knows by \cite{LaNe} that $\sPic{X}(k)$ is a finitely generated group.
-Since the map $\fa_X : \sPic{X}(k) \to \Br(X / k)$ is a surjective map, this implies $\Br(X / k)$ is finitely generated.
-But since $\Br(X/k)$ is also a torsion group, this immediately implies it is finite. \end{proof}
+If $k$ is finitely generated over its prime field, we consider the map $\fa_X : \sPicnot{X}(k) \to \Br(k(X) / k)$, which has finite cokernel by Theorem~\ref{generalized relative brauer sequence}.
+Further, since the Brauer group it is enough to show that $\sPicnot{X}(k)$ is finitely generated.
+But, since in this case, $\sPicnot X$ is an Abelian variety over $k$, this follows from the work of Lang and N\'eron \cite{LaNe}. \end{proof}

 \begin{thm} Suppose that $E$ is an elliptic curve defined over a field $k$, and suppose $X$ is a nontrivial homogeneous space over $E$.
 Then there exists a field extension $L/k$ such that the relative Brauer group $\Br(L(X)/L)$ is infinite. \end{thm}